EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 Further information is provided at the ESA contract 4000144670/24/I-EB and the NoR sponsorship documents of D02.Lastly, we got an ad-hoc sponsorship from jolin.io to perform code review totalling up to € 15000.00 with 150€ excl.
 VAT payed per hour worked.
 Further information is provided at the ESA contract 4000144670/24/I-EB and the NoR sponsorship documents of D02.

-# Outlook
+# Conclusion

+- Recap of the progress and its significance.
+- Reaffirmation of the project's alignment with the agency's goals.

 - Finish WP3 code performance enhancement
 - Do WP4 Deployment
 - Submitted talk to Living Planet Symposium 2025

-# Conclusion

-- Recap of the progress and its significance.
-- Reaffirmation of the project's alignment with the agency's goals.